 There are also surfboard fins technical charateristics that ou can learn and help you choosing the best fins for your surfboard.
 Those are Sweep, Toe, Base Length, Foil, Flex, Height and Cant.

-Each surf brands have their own dimension and technical that make the fins different from the others.
+Each surf brands have their own dimension and measurement that make the fins different from the others.
 Understanding how these fin characteristics can change the performance of your surfboard is an important consideration.

 |Flex||a flexier fin will provide a skatier feel on more playful waves, but a stiff fin is ideal in faster more hallow waves.|